Egithromb, 75 mg 28 pcs

 Indications

-Prevention of thrombotic complications in patients with myocardial infarction, ischemic stroke or peripheral artery occlusion;
+Prevention of thrombotic complications in patients with myocardial infarction, ischemic stroke or peripheral arterial occlusion;

-To prevent thrombotic complications in acute coronary syndrome in combination with acetylsalicylic acid (ASA): with ST-segment elevation when thrombolytic therapy is possible; without ST-segment elevation (unstable angina, myocardial infarction without Q-wave), including.including patients undergoing stenting.
+For the prevention of thrombotic complications in acute coronary syndrome in combination with acetylsalicylic acid (ASA): with ST segment elevation if thrombolytic therapy is possible; without ST segment elevation (unstable angina, myocardial infarction without Q wave), incl. in patients undergoing stenting.

 Active ingredient